myactivetribe.com is supported by its readers. When you purchase through links on our site, we may earn an affiliate commission.

 Incline

-Sole F85 New Incline
+Sole F85 New

 The 7.8 AT offers more calorie burning using its Sprint 8 HIIT programs.
 You can lose a lot of body fat by following the 8-week program.
-Horizon has Speed & Incline Quick Dial Controls, which change speed and incline faster than others.
+Horizon has Speed & Incline Quick Dial Controls, which change speed and incline faster than Sole.

 With a decline of -6, Sole F85 surely has a plus point now.